To help you feel confident at every step of the journey, we’ve broken down some commonly used industry terms.

 Flame Zone (FZ)

 Flame Zones refer to areas where the fire risk is too high to build new properties or developments.
+Flame zone is a component of bushfire ratings.

 Where all your walls are marked out in accordance with your final drawings, and construction of wall, windows and door frames, and roof trusses begin.